-24.3 In the event that a personal data breach is likely to result in a high risk (that is a higher risk than set out herein) the rights and freedoms of data subjects, the data protection officer must ensure that all affected data subjects are informed of the breach directly and without undue delay.
+24.3 In the event that a personal data breach is likely to result in a high risk (that is, a higher risk than that described under Part 25.2) to the rights and freedoms of data subjects, the data protection officer must ensure that all affected data subjects are informed of the breach directly and without undue delay.

 24.4 Data breach notifications shall include the following information:

 - The categories and approximate number of data subjects concerned;

 - The categories and approximate number of personal data records concerned;